adarshraj99/SQL/SQL_Integrity_constraints.md

 #### Not Null:
 It enforces a column to not accept the null values.
 #### Primary Key:
 It is combination of Not null and primary key.
 Here data must be unique and cannot be null too.
-If some column donot have any constraint applied to it and matches this criteria, compiler automatically applies this primary key constraint to it.
+If some column donot have any constraint(restriction on column to store type/range of data) applied to it and matches this criteria, compiler automatically applies this primary key constraint to it.
 #### Foreign Key:
 It is a reference constraint.
 It says if a column or table is dependent on other column or table ,then other table or column must exist and valid.
 #### Default :